core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 --- abstract

 This document defines Group Object Security for Constrained RESTful Environments (Group OSCORE), providing end-to-end security of CoAP messages exchanged between members of a group, e.g., sent over IP multicast.
 In particular, the described approach defines how OSCORE is used in a group communication setting to provide source authentication for CoAP group requests, sent by a client to multiple servers, and for protection of the corresponding CoAP responses.
 Group OSCORE also defines a pairwise mode where each member of the group can efficiently derive a symmetric pairwise key with any other member of the group for pairwise OSCORE communication.
+Group OSCORE can be used between endpoints communicating with CoAP or CoAP-mappable HTTP.

 --- middle